isaac-aa/todo.txt-note/README.md

 Later on, you may want to see the content of the note of task 1:

 	$ todo.sh note show 1
-	# Cook cake for birthday party
+	# Cook cake for birthday party note:cUn

-	A couple of cakes thar look great:
+	A couple of cakes that look great:
 	* http://www.terrificfantasticcakes.com/sacher
 	* http://www.evenbettercakes.com/tartadesanmarcos